awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{% /expand %}}

 {{%expand "3.
 How can you confirm which instances have been created within the Auto Scaling group?" %}}
-To check the instances within the newly created Auto Scaling group we can use `describe-auto-scaling-groups`.
+To check the instances within the newly created Auto Scaling group you can use `describe-auto-scaling-groups`.
 ```bash
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names EC2SpotWorkshopASG
 ```